Coverdell Stroke Program: Part of the Wisconsin Chronic Disease Prevention Program

 • Public Awareness – Promote messaging for stroke prevention, signs and symptoms, and the importance of calling 911.

 • Partnerships – Increase and maintain multi-disciplinary partnerships.
-These include Stroke Coordinators of Wisconsin, the EMS Board Physician Advisory Committee, and others.
+These include Stroke Coordinators of Wisconsin, the EMS Board Physician Advisory Committee, community-based organizations, and others.
 These partnerships guide the Wisconsin Coverdell Stroke Program and enhance other statewide stroke efforts.

 • Recruitment – Recruit and engage EMS, hospital systems, and community partners in quality improvement.